hoanghuy3105/DATA4319-Machine-Learning-Project/README.md

 Statistical & Machine Learning (DATA 4319) is a senior level data science course blends the predictive perspective of statistical pattern recognition as well as the algorithmic perspectives of machine learning taught at the University of Houston-Downtown.

+The course consists of 10 machine learning projects that implemented in Python and Julia.

 ## Instructor:
 - Randy Davila, Ph.D.
 - Assistant Professor of Data Science